-When the diaphragm contracts, it flattens from a dome shape to a sort of flat muscle disc, creating more space in the lungs, which generates a negative pressure inside the lungs due to which air streams into them — the process of inhalation.
+When the diaphragm contracts, it flattens from a dome shape to a shape resembling a flat muscle disc, creating more space in the lungs, which generates a negative pressure inside the lungs due to which air streams into them — the process of inhalation.

 You can then contract your abdominal wall muscles to push back on the guts and, thus, indirectly move the still contracted diaphragm, giving you a mechanism for pressure-controlled exhalation — a process which you may have heard of under the misleading name “breath support”.

-That’s the whole point of the entire exercise of bringing your breathing down into or through your diaphragm: so you have better mechanical control over the air release during singing.
-So you have more control over the airflow, as opposed to in “chest breathing”, where your diaphragm is pushing down less, so the abdominal wall gets less stretched, making it harder to sufficiently engage the abdominal wall muscles in the same way for air release.
+That’s the whole point of the entire exercise of bringing your breathing down into or through your diaphragm: so you have better mechanical control over the air release during singing, with more control over the airflow, as opposed to in “chest breathing”, where your diaphragm is pushing down less.
+If the abdominal wall gets less stretched, it’s harder to sufficiently engage the abdominal wall muscles in the same way for air release.

 That’s probably your most important lesson in singing: singing terminology as it stands is very nebulous and nonsensical, so you’ve always got to reflect on what each term that describes certain sensations means in a real, physical sense.
 It doesn’t mean that you have got to give up on working with sensations and imagery, but you need to be aware that these sensations and imagery only work when you’re being guided by someone who actually understands the physical and physiological bases behind each one, which is still a rare thing.